TL;DR

 By transmitting data directly between servers, it bypasses the pitfalls of browser-based tracking, reducing the chances of data loss or discrepancies.
 With S2S tracking as your ally, you'll always hit the mark when measuring campaign performance.

-Setting up Postback URL Tracking
+Setting Up Postback Tracking

 Let’s say you run programmatic ads with Epom DSP and use conversion tracking software to orchestrate data collected from your site or app.
 To optimize your ad campaigns, you want these tools to communicate server to server.
 So, you’ll have: